 Well, that was the old school stereotype that most people had for coders (including us – we confess!).
 I’m not sure if it’s because of the media, movies, whatever.
 But that’s definitely not how a lot of websites are built nowadays, and that’s definitely not how coders behave!

-Keep reading and we’ll show you how to you can build a website in less than a day, and almost for free.
+Keep reading and we’ll show you how to you can create a website in less than a day, and almost for free.

 HOW A LOT OF WEBSITES ARE BUILT NOWADAYS

 Technology has really advanced over the past few years.
 The internet has grown faster than ever before.
 Facebook has taken over, Google is king, and normal folks like yourself can build your own website for free.

 More and more people are creating websites online as a way to express themselves and get in touch with others.
 Businesses cannot afford not to have websites as a way of reaching more potential customers.

 If you want to build a business, or if you already have a business but haven’t built your website yet, you’re falling further and further behind.

 But is building websites easy?
 What is a good website builder?
 How much does it cost to build a website?